-The holidays are finally here, and what better way to greet your holiday guests than with a creative holiday front porch?
+The holidays are finally here, and what better way to greet your holiday guests than with creative front porch Christmas decor?
 Even if you don’t have much time to decorate for the holidays indoors, you can use these quick and inexpensive ideas to add a personal touch to the front porch in a flash.
 After all, sharing the Christmas spirit with your neighbors is one of the best parts of the holiday.
-So let’s get started decorating your holiday front porch!
+We found some great projects and tutorials to help you on your way, and some Christmas front porch ideas just to inspire you too!
+So let’s get started decorating your front porch for Christmas!

-An easy way to bump up the holiday style is to make over your outdoor planters.
+An easy way to bump up the Christmas front porch decor is to make over your outdoor planters.
 Simply insert evergreen branches into packed planting mix, and add some berry branches or pinecones.
-Love the LED light within the garden decor!
+Love the LED light within the garden globe!
 Photo by ‘Houzz’.

 From ‘Thrifty And Chic’, this is simply green garland wrapped with white lights with red bows!
 Simple, classic, and really effective at creating holiday cheer!

-These reclaimed wood snowflakes from ‘My Altered State‘ create a real rustic and welcoming look for this holiday front porch.
+These reclaimed wood snowflakes from ‘My Altered State‘ create a real rustic and welcoming look for this Christmas front porch.
 Check on their tutorial for this project!

 This is a really good way to easily add some dazzle to your holiday front porch.
 Wrap up some empty cardboard boxes like gifts, and pile them by the front door, on a bench, or in an entry.
 Pick up the gift wrap and the ribbon at the dollar shop, and it’s a frugal way to make fun and festive holiday impact!
 Or go all out and create these amazing DIY outdoor lighted gift boxes!
 DIY Vintage Chic tells you how to do it.

-This is the simpler version with no lights, and we love how clean and fresh it looks!
+This is a simpler version of outdoor Christmas gift packages with no lights, and we love how clean and fresh it looks!
 Tutorial from ‘One Good Thing By Jillie’.

-Simple and easy seems to be the magic phrases for your holiday front porch this year, and we love that about this porch from ‘Two Twenty One‘.
+Simple and easy seems to be the magic phrases for decorating your front porch for Christmas this year, and we love that about this porch from ‘Two Twenty One‘.
 The secret to making this porch pop is the door mat and rug that make it feel like an extension of the indoors!